 Clinical research should be done in accordance of the Ethical Principles for Medical Research Involving Human Subjects, outlined in the Helsinki Declaration (http://www.wma.net).
 All studies (including case reports) of human subjects must contain an appropriate statement within the Materials and Methods or case presentation section indicating approval of the study by the Institutional Review Board (IRB) that subjects have signed written informed consent or that the IRB waived the need for informed consent.
 Human subjects should not be identifiable, such that patients’ names, initials, hospital numbers, dates of birth, or other protected healthcare information should not be disclosed.

-The journal adheres to the ethical guidelines for research and publication described in the Council of Science Editors, International Committee of Medical Journal Editors, World Association of Medical Editors.
+The journal adheres to the ethical guidelines for research and publication described in the Council of Science Editors, International Committee of Medical Journal Editors, and World Association of Medical Editors.

 Authors who has a financial involvement with any organization or entity with a financial interest in or in financial competition with the subject matter or materials discussed in the manuscript should disclose that affiliation.
 The manuscript should clearly identify the financial support of the research.